Victorian Christmas Traditions

 However, kissing under the mistletoe was popular in Victorian homes.

-Although Christmas songs had been sung by wassailers from the 15th century, it was only in Victorian times that they began to be sung in churches.
+Although Christmas songs had been sung by wassailers from the 15th century, it was only at Christmas in Victorian times that they began to be sung in churches.

 Christmas dinner was a grand family affair for those who could afford it with a goose, chicken or roast beef.
 Turkey became popular in the late 19th century.